 “Maybe you should buy yourself a slimming one-piece swimsuit.”

-That’s what the nurse told me.
+That’s what the nurse told me after I saw the number on the scale.
 I was feeling discouraged after finding out, after a month of working out and eating right, that I had gained weight instead of losing it.
 I was told that my hormones and my new IUD were unlikely to let me shed weight any time soon.
 This whole discussion happened just after I purchased few new bikinis for our upcoming trip to Hawaii.

 Don’t get me wrong, I’ve seen many women rock one-pieces and I’ve always been so jealous.
 I have nothing against one-pieces — I just never find any that look good on me.
 I’m tall, and I’ve found very few that fit me well.
 So no, I won’t be rushing out to find a suit just to hide my not-so-perfect body at the moment.
 I never want to buy a suit because I “have” to, I want to buy a suit because I “want” to.